A strengthening of the dimensional Brunn-Minkowski conjecture implies the (B)-conjecture: Preliminaries and proofs of the results

 We now turn our attention to the PDE \eqref{eq:PDE_divergence_form_intro}.
 For $\rho \in C^2(\partial K)$ let us define the operator

 Then, $\mathcal{E}$ is a uniformly elliptic operator on $\partial K$ and $\rhobar$ is a weak solution of $\mathcal{E}(\rho)=1$.
-We remark that in the case that the support function of $K$ is assumed to be of class $C^3$ in $\R^n \setminus \{ 0 \}$, all the coefficients in \eqref{eq:definition_operator} are of class at least $C^1$.
+We remark that if the support function of $K$ is assumed to be of class $C^3$ in $\R^n \setminus \{ 0 \}$, all the coefficients in \eqref{eq:definition_operator} are of class at least $C^1$.
 Under this assumption, the function $\rhobar$ is, in fact, a classical solution for \eqref{eq:PDE_divergence_form_intro}, as can be seen through classical elliptic regularity results.
 See, e.g., \cite{evans2022partial}.
-Now, observe that integration by parts yields the identity The right-hand side is positive thanks to the weighted Poincar\'e inequality (compare \cite{Kol_Mil_P}), which can be obtained by direct differentiation of \eqref{eq:log_concave_measure}.
+Now, observe that integration by parts yields the identity The right-hand side is non-negative thanks to the weighted Poincar\'e inequality (compare \cite{Kol_Mil_P}), which can be obtained by direct differentiation of \eqref{eq:log_concave_measure}.
 Therefore,